Procure-to-pay: Everything you need to know

 |6||Verify the Invoice||Match invoices with POs and goods receipts, approving consistent invoices.||Nanonets automates invoice matching, approving invoices that are consistent and flagging any discrepancies.|

 |7||Pay the Vendor||Release payment to the supplier once invoices are approved and integrate with payment systems.||Nanonets integrates with payment processing systems, facilitating electronic payments and financial transparency.|

 When a department requires raw materials or services, they will send a purchase request to the procurement department.
 The request will include the quantity, quality, and timeline required.

 Traditionally, this process involved emails and paperwork.
 However, with Nanonets AP automation, the request can trigger a requisition process within a unified system, which improves speed and accuracy.

 2. Generate requisitions

-After the specifics are ironed out, the next step is to capture all the order details in your procure-to-pay processing software and generate a purchase requisition form.
-It will then be dispatched to the procurement department.
+Once all the necessary details have been discussed and finalized, the next step is to input the order information into your procure-to-pay processing software and create a purchase requisition form.
+This form will then be sent to the procurement department for further processing.

 3. Evaluate the requisition

-The procurement department will analyze the form, look for inaccuracies, incomplete information, budgetary limits and logistical constraints.
-Then they will take a call on whether to approve or reject the request.
+The procurement department will analyze the form and look for inaccuracies, incomplete information, budgetary limits, and logistical constraints.
+Then, they will take a call on whether to approve or reject the request.